No child's educational achievement should be determined by their economic background

-The pupil premium is funding allocated to schools for the specific purpose of boosting the attainment of pupils from low-income families.
+Our mission statement for pupil premium drives the culture of our school and the high expectations we have for all our pupils regardless of their backgrounds.
+The government allocate funding to schools for the purpose of boosting attainment of pupils entitled to pupil premium funding.
 Funding is based on children who have registered for a free school meal at any point in the last 6 years, children that are in care or adopted and children whose parents are currently serving in the armed forces.

 The main thrust of our strategy is based on the research that shows that the biggest impact schools can have on educational disadvantage is through quality first teaching

 Whilst the main driver of our plan is quality first teaching, we do recognise at times pupils need more from us.
 This triangle outlines our approach to intervention

 The main tenants of our strategy are summarised as

 - Strategic, responsive leadership